jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 NOTE: My intention was for these labels to be optional with a default value provided, however that part doesn't seem to be working and if you don't have said labels, you will have no tags :( I'll look to fix that soon.

+## Notes

+By default, your conection string (denoted by the `User @ Host` column in your project nodes page) is `rundeck@hostname`, but if you want it to show IP instead you can set the `hostname.selector` attribute to `networkInterfaces` or `accessConfigs` for internal and external(NAT) IPs respectively

 ### Disclaimer

 My work is built off of the work done by [jameshcoppens](https://github.com/jameshcoppens/rundeck-gcp-nodes-plugin) and I've only branched it off to updated/maintain it seeing as there are typos in the README that has gone unaddressed and hasn't been updated for ~2+ years.
 There were some functionality/features I wanted to add for my own use (and at work) so here we are... :)